Wednesday 11th September, 2019, 10 am – 4.30 pm, at the Royal Society, 6 Carlton House Terrace, London.

 This event was supported by the NERC Hydro-JULES programme which will build a three-dimensional, open source, community model of the terrestrial water cycle to support and enable collaborative work across the research and academic communities in hydrology and land-surface science.
-The meeting will also provide a series of updates on the Hydro-JULES modelling programme.
+The meeting also provided a series of updates on the Hydro-JULES modelling programme.

-This meeting was organised by the Centre for Ecology and Hydrology, which is the Natural Environment Research Council's research centre for freshwater science.
-CEH coordinates internationally leading research and expertise in freshwater sciences and provides infrastructure, training and leadership to the UK hydrological community.
+This meeting was organised by the UK Centre for Ecology and Hydrology, which is the Natural Environment Research Council's research centre for freshwater science.
+UKCEH coordinates internationally leading research and expertise in freshwater sciences and provides infrastructure, training and leadership to the UK hydrological community.